kd2flz/OpenVetSimScripts/README.md

 A repository for file management scripts made for OpenVetSim

 ## Introduction
 These scripts were designed for use with the OpenVetSim project made by Cornell.

-They were created to solve a simple problem: OpenVetSim keeps it's video files on the computer's hard drive, and there is no way to change the location.
+## Purpose
+These scripts perform two simple tasks

+### 1. Delete Old Videos
+The videos made by VetSim take up a lot of space.
+It would be nice to delete them after a specified amount of time.
+That's what this script does.
+The time is adjustable from inside the script

+### 2. Copy videos to an external device
+Non-technical faculty members wanted a way to easily get the videos onto their computer without having to manually copy them over every time.
+Since VetSim doesn't allow you to change the video storage location, I wrote a script to periodically copy new files an external flash drive or USB.

+## Requirements
 These scripts are designed to be run as systemd services on linux (the VetSim pc runs Ubuntu)

 ## The Scripts